What are the grounds for filing for divorce in Texas?

 No. Both parents’ approval must be obtained before a minor child’s last name can be changed.

-Yes, a party can be legally married if: they agree to be married; if they live as husband and wife, together in Texas; and if they hold themselves out to be married to others.
+Yes, Texas does recognize common law marriage.
+A party can be legally married if: they agree to be married; if they live as husband and wife, together in Texas; and if they hold themselves out to be married to others.

 Abandonment according to Texas law is when a spouse leaves the marital home without the intent of coming back to their home.
 The abandoning spouse must make no attempt to support or communicate with their spouse financially.
 The leaving partner must also be gone for at least a year.

 How do you file for divorce in Texas?

 To file for divorce in Texas, first, you would need to file a petition for divorce.
 You must also have lived in a Texas county for at least 90 days to fulfill residency requirements.
 This formally begins the divorce process.
 Next, the county clerk will be file-stamped by a clerk and you will be assigned a judicial district and cause number.

 Is Texas a no fault state for divorce?

 Yes, Texas is a “no-fault” state.
 That means, if you want to get a divorce in the state of Texas, you can file on the grounds of insupportability.
 The spouse doesn’t need to prove the other spouse did anything wrong to file for a divorce.